arangodb/docs/3.5/indexing-geo.md

 - A linear ring may not be empty, it needs at least three _distinct_ coordinates
 - Within the same linear ring consecutive coordinates may be the same, otherwise (except the first and last one) all coordinates need to be distinct
+- A linear ring defines two regions on the sphere.
+ArangoDB will always interpret the region of smaller area to be the interior of the ring.
+This introduces a practical limitation that no polygon may have an outer ring enclosing more than half the Earth's surface

 No Holes: